 Given the records and books maintained by the practice, we were also able to have the accounting limited.
 The remaining claims for dissolution of the group practice were resolved through mediation, a form of alternate dispute resolution that can protect against unpredictable juries and produce binding and enforceable agreements.

-Counsel for Health Care Clients
+Houston Attorneys for Health Care Providers

 This case study serves to highlight the undeniable importance of having soundly structured governing documents and employment agreements in place before disputes arise.
 It also speaks to the importance of sound record-keeping practices, which can ensure that documentation can be immediately produced to verify the accuracy of accounting when needed.